agntcy/acp-sdk/examples/echo-agent/README.md

 It also supports the following configuration:

-  * interrupt: when true, echo data as interrupt once, before echoing resume as output
+  * interrupt_count: when set, echo data as interrupt this many times before echoing resume as output
+  * sleep_secs: when set, sleep this long after receiving a resume
+  * log_level: amount of logging for the run

 ## Prerequisites